ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 - Create the VMs
   - Allocate the disk to the file systems
+  - Disk for Docker (devicemapper, direct-lvm or overlay2?)
   - Most of the VMs are created by cloning the first one
 - Configure network on each VM with static IP
 - Set the hostname